 I strongly suggest reading the Major works of Descartes including:

-- Discourse on the Method – where he first describes analytical geometry.
-That part is called La Géométrie.
+- Discourse on the Method – where he first describes analytical geometry (the one we discuss here) and details it in the section called La Géométrie.

 - Meditations on First Philosophy – where he gives his take on metaphysics.